The Sales Department needs a reference to speak with a prospect.

 Sourced: ProofPoint Marketing/SiriusDecisions

-As sales and marketing continue to understand the evolving buyer’s journey, one thing is clear, advocates of your brand are the peer influence you need to help you achieve business goals.
+As sales and marketing continue to understand the evolving buyer’s journey, one thing is clear: your brand advocates are the peer influence you need to help you achieve business goals.